la2050/archive/_projects/2016/la-derby-dolls-promoting-social-and-emotional-support-through-womens-team-sports.md

   from.
 We plan to grow the program's reach to women who do not know that the Derby Dolls is available to them and make our space available to a greater number of LA women and juniors through the availability of scholarships.
+Please explain how you will define and measure success for your project.​: >- In order to be successful in its contribution to LA2050's CONNECT goal, the Derby Dolls will need to demonstrate (1) increased program participation by adults and juniors, and (2) continuing social and emotional support benefits of our current and future members.

+  To assess achievement of these measures, we will track the following:

+  - Number of new members joining the adult and juniors programs annually

+  - Number of retiring members from the adult and juniors programs annually

+  - Number of members from the immediately surrounding neighborhoods

+  - Annual survey of members assessing the quality of social-connectedness and emotional benefit received from league involvement.

+  - 'Exit' surveys of retiring members which assess:
+       - reason for retirement from the league
+       - benefit received from social and emotional support during their time with the Derby Dolls
+       - likelihood that social and emotional support network will continue following retirement

+  Successful results will demonstrate that:

+  (1) the Derby Dolls consistently grow new membership at a greater rate than attrition,

+  (2) members continue to benefit socially and emotionally from participation,

+  (3) departing members are not leaving without having gained the benefit of social and emotional support, and

+  (4) established support networks tend to persist following participation.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/la-derby-dolls-promoting-social-and-emotional-support-through-womens-team-sports/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9914449755741-team91.jpg
 organization_name: LA Derby Dolls